Germany and US leading the way in crucial period for women's football - Local News 8

 Tournament costs are covered through sponsorship and TV deals — CBS All Access will show the games, which will also be made available worldwide via Twitch.
 Dell Loy Hansen, owner of Utah Royals FC, will provide accommodation and training facilities for the league’s nine teams

-Lynsey Douglas, the Global Lead for Women’s Sport at sports industry analytics Nielsen Sports, believes the next few weeks are crucial for women’s sport.
+Lynsey Douglas, the Global Lead for Women’s Sport at sports industry analysts Nielsen Sports, believes the next few weeks are crucial for women’s sport.

 “We’re seeing so much flexibility and innovation that we’ve never seen in sports … that’s a massive opportunity for women’s sport, to be on the same page, on the same table when all this replanning and different ideas are coming up,” she tells CNN Sport.